-In response to a severe frontal impact, the SRS front airbags work together with the seat belts to help reduce injury by inflating.
-The SRS front airbags help reduce injuries mainly to the driver's or front passenger's head or chest caused by hitting the vehicle interior.
+In response to a severe frontal impact, the SRS airbags work with the seat belts to help reduce injury by inflating.
+The SRS airbags help reduce injuries mainly to the driver's or front passenger's head or chest caused by hitting the vehicle interior.

 The SRS front passenger airbag will not activate if there is no passenger sitting in the front passenger seat.
 However, the front passenger airbag may deploy if luggage is put in the seat, or the seat belt is buckled up, regardless of the presence of an occupant in the seat.
-(As for the front passenger occupant classification system, see "-Front passenger occupant classification system" on page 64 in this Section.)
+(As for the front passenger occupant classification system, see "Front passenger occupant classification system" on page 69 in this Section.)